 C++ List resize

-C++ List resize function changes the size of the list container.
+The resize function in C++ alters the size of the list container.

 Following are the conditions: